Kim Kardashian Has A ‘Brave Face’ In Dubai, But Kim Is Feeling Stressed

 “I own so many make-up brushes and just so much make-up, I love make-up, and now my daughter loves make-up, so she has her own set.”

-Kardashian’s strategy worked out great as a “career comeback” but left her exhausted and unable to sleep.
+Kardashian’s strategy worked out great as a “career comeback,” but left her exhausted and unable to sleep.
 Kim is super-determined to return to her former self, and she refused to let the combined jet-lag and stress get her down.
 Instead of feeling sorry for herself, the Keeping Up With the Kardashians star put on a “brave face” and decided to enjoy herself and delight her fans with Snapchat filter fun.

 'So jet lagged I can't sleep': Kim Kardashian plays with Snapchat filters as she suffers from insomnia in Dubai https://t.co/OQMq0DJjDG